 Estimated tax payments - S corporations who elect to pay PTE tax and reasonably expect their total tax liability to exceed \$500 are required to make estimated tax payments using Form IL-1120-ST-V, either electronically or by mail.
+Estimated Payments are due on the 15th day of the 4th, 6th, 9th, and 12th months of the tax year.
 All other S corporations are not required to make estimated tax payments.
-See Appendix E for more information.
+See Appendix C for more information.